RazvanN7/dconf/2019_talk_outline.md

 After all this information, I will talk a bit about future work:

 -> Smarter generation of copy constructors.

 -> Generating opAssign from copy constructors.

 I don't know yet how long the presentation will take as I don't have the slides now, but depending on how much time I will have left I can go into a lot of details on the above mentioned topics.

-After that, I will wrap it up somehow.
+After that, I will wrap it up.